Day 2 - Arriving at Le Puy en Velay France

 slightly shorter one.
 It was a beautiful chapel, very simple inside,

-with a semi-circle of pillars inside holding up a rounded roof
+with a semi-circle of pillars holding up a rounded roof

 decorated with fading paintings.